yinkyAde/E-Commerce-Application/README.md

 - Managing address and products quantity
 - Ordering products and fetching order status

+# Features to be added
+- Elastic search

 # Security
 - The API is secured using JSON Web Tokens (JWT) handled by Auth0.
 To access the API, you will need to obtain a JWT by authenticating with the /login endpoint.
 The JWT should then be passed in the Authorize option available in the Swagger-ui.

-  ### Example:
-  - Authorization: <your_jwt>

 # Technologies:
 - Java 17 or above
 - Spring Boot 3.0
 - Maven
-- MySQL
 - Spring Data JPA
 - Spring Security
+- Postgres
 - JSON Web Tokens (JWT)
 - Auth0
 - Swagger UI

 # Running the app
-1. Clone the repository: git clone https://github.com/Sirajuddin135/E-Commerce-Application.git
+1. Clone the repository: git clone [https://github.com/Sirajuddin135/E-Commerce-Application.git](https://github.com/yinkyAde/E-Commerce-Application.git)
-2. Import the project into STS:
+2. Import the project into your IDE (Integrated Development Environment):
-  - Click File > Import...
-  - Select Maven > Existing Maven Projects and click Next
-  - Browse to the project directory and click Finish
-3. Update the values in application.properties with your MySQL database connection details.
+3. Update the values in application.properties with your Postgres database connection details.
-4. Run the app: Right-click the project in the Package Explorer and click Run As > Spring Boot App.
+4. Run the app: run mvn clean install first and run from the main application ECommerceApplication.java

 # API documentation
 - API documentation is available via Swagger UI at http://localhost:8080/swagger-ui/index.html